-Vegan cupcakes with swirls of vegan frosting are delicious, nut free, and gluten free, but you would never know it!
-Make this allergy-friendly cake recipe for your holiday gatherings.
+These vanilla Vegan Oat Flour Cupcakes topped with maple frosting are delicious, nut-free, and gluten-free, but you would never know it!
+Make these allergy-friendly treats for your next birthday, bake sale, holiday, or any day!

 As I mentioned above, there are plenty of allergy-friendly baking options available.
 The thing is, it’s important to understand that they are not all perfect for baking light desserts like cake.